open-quantum-safe/liboqs-cpp/README.md

 A Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) folder.
 Building instructions:

-- First, you must download and build liboqs under Windows, see [liboqs Windows building instructions](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more details.
+- First, you must clone/download and build liboqs under Windows, see [liboqs Windows building instructions](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more details.
-- Next, you must set the environment variable `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`.
+- Next, you must [set the environment variable](https://stackoverflow.com/a/32463213/3093378) `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`.
-- After completing the steps above, you may now build the liboqs-cpp solution (or each individual projects within the solution).
-In case you end up with a linker error, make sure that the corresponding target from liboqs was built, i.e. if building a `Release` version with an `x64` target, then the corresponding `Release/x64` solution from liboqs must be built in advance.
+- Only after completing the steps above you may build the liboqs-cpp solution (or each individual projects within the solution).
+In case you end up with a linker error, make sure that the corresponding liboqs target was built, i.e. if building a `Release` version with an `x64` target, then the corresponding `Release/x64` solution from liboqs should have been built in advance.

-liboqs-cpp has been extensively tested on Windows 10 systems.
-Continuous integration is provided via AppVeyor.

 Limitations and security